Application Process - Emergency Medicine Residency

 • Transcripts

 • A minimum of three (3) recent letters of reference from direct supervisors.
-At least one SLOE is required.
+At least one SLOE is required, but two is preferred.

 International applicants must:

 • Have a J-1 Visa or have a U.S. citizen Permanent Resident status.
 No other Visas will be accepted.
-(H1B are not acceptable.)
+(H1B are not accepted.)

-• Have a current certificate from the Educational Commission for Foreign Medical Graduates (ECFMG)
+• Have a current certificate from the Educational Commission for Foreign Medical Graduate (ECFMG).

-• Have worked in clinical medicine in the United States within the last two years
+• Provide a SLOE from an emergency medicine rotation in the United States within the last two years

-• Interviews are generally scheduled on Tuesdays, Wednesdays, and Fridays from October to January.
-Space is limited so please respond as soon as possible to emails regarding interview scheduling.
+• Interviews are generally scheduled on Wednesdays and Fridays from October to December.
+Space is limited so please respond as soon as possible to emails regarding interview scheduling and accept or decline invitation in Thalamus.

 • We will have morning and afternoon sessions on interview days with each lasting about 4-5 hours.
 The day will include a welcome session with our Program Leadership and a combination of individual interviews with faculty and panel interviews with residents and staff.